-- 1.1 This is a full application to vary the opening hours at an existing café known as 'The New Little Coffee House', 8 Brook Street Selby.
-The café operates at ground and first floor. - 1.2 The premises lie on the south western fringe of the town centre off Brook Street, which is one of the main routes out of the town centre towards Brayton.
+- 1.3 The premises lie on the south western fringe of the town centre off Brook Street, which is one of the main routes out of the town centre towards Brayton.
 The premises are the central property in a small terrace, with No.6 to the north being a vacant retail unit at ground floor with flats above and No.10 to the south being a residential dwelling.
-Part of the first floor of the application site, i.e., No.8a, is a self-contained flat. - 1.3 The area is essentially residential in character with some commercial premises opposite and elsewhere within the street frontage, particularly on corner locations.

-The site lies within Development Limits, within the Selby Town Centre Conservation Area and within the Shopping and Commercial designated area of the town centre.

-1.4 The current opening hours are restricted by 2 permissions, i.e.:
+Part of the first floor of the application site, i.e. No.8a, is a self-contained flat. - 1.4 The area is essentially residential in character with some commercial premises opposite and elsewhere within the street frontage, particularly on corner locations.
+The site lies within Development Limits, within the Selby Town Centre Conservation Area.
+The site lies adjacent to the shopping and commercial designated area. - 1.5 The current opening hours are restricted by 2 permissions i.e.

-2013/0821/COU - Change of use of the ground floor from A1 shop to A3 café.
+• 2013/0821/COU - Change of use of the ground floor from A1 shop to A3 café.
 This was approved with the following condition (No.2) relating to opening hours: Monday to Saturday 9-5pm (closed on Sunday) limited to the ground floor by condition No.4 relating to floor plans.

 - 2015/0673/COU Change of use of part of the 1st floor from residential to A3 café.
-This was approved with the following condition relating to the opening hours of the upstairs café: Monday to Saturday (11am-3pm) excluding Bank Holidays. - 1.5 On this basis, the permitted opening hours are: - Ground Floor: Monday to Saturday 9am-5pm; (2013 permission) - First Floor: Monday to Saturday 11am-3pm (excluding bank holidays) (2015 permission) - 1.6 By way of overall context an application was made in 2019 (2019/0446/S73) to vary condition 02 of planning approval 2013/0821/COU and requested opening hours of Monday Sunday 8:30am -10:30pm on a permanent basis, however this was later withdrawn as the times were deemed by Officers to be excessive.
+This was approved with the following condition relating to the opening hours of the upstairs café: Monday to Saturday (11am-3pm) excluding Bank Holidays. - 1.6 On this basis, the permitted opening hours are: - Ground Floor: Monday to Saturday 9am-5pm; (2013 permission) - First Floor: Monday to Saturday 11am-3pm (excluding bank holidays) (2015 permission) - 1.7 By way of overall context an application was made in 2019 (2019/0446/S73) to vary condition 02 of planning approval 2013/0821/COU and requested opening hours of Monday Sunday 8:30am -10:30pm on a permanent basis, however this was later withdrawn as the times were deemed by Officers to be excessive.
 The applicant did contact the Council with a view to discussing what may be regarded as being acceptable.
-This has generated the current application now before Members. - 1.7 Finally, this application was originally submitted as a Section 73 application to vary the 2015 (upstairs) consent but also requested consent to change the ground floor opening hours.
+This has generated the current application now before Members. - 1.8 Finally, this application was originally submitted as a Section 73 application to vary the 2015 (upstairs) consent but also requested consent to change the ground floor opening hours.
 This would have involved the variation of two permissions, which is not capable under a Section 73 submission.
 On this basis the application was converted to a 'full' consent to vary hours.